emmet-horgan/emmet-horgan.github.io/content/posts/2025/dft-from-cft.md

 $$ X(\omega) = \sum_{n=0}^{N-1}x\left[n\right]e^{-j\omega n}\sum_{k=-\infty}^{+\infty} e^{-j\omega kN} $$

 The inner sum is a geometric sum that be shown to be the following.
-Note that it is different to the previous but similar sums because the exponent sum is only every \(N^{\text{th}}\) value.
+Note that it is different to the previous similar sums because the exponent sum is only every \(N^{\text{th}}\) value.

 $$ \sum_{k=-\infty}^{+\infty} e^{-j\omega kN} = \frac{2\pi}{N} \sum_{k=-\infty}^{+\infty}\delta(\omega - \frac{2\pi k}{N}) $$